lamhq/tech-notes/frontend/react-testing-library/hook/2-basic.md

 ## Render hook

-To test `useCounter` we need to render it using the `renderHook` function provided by `react-hooks-testing-library`:
+To test `useCounter` we need to render it using the `renderHook` function:

 ```js
 // useCounter.test.js